Misson,

 Governing Board

-The Warren Piece Governing Board is the roots of WP, anchoring us on our continuing journey.
-Elected from members of the conservation council, the Governing Board is responsible for setting policy, strategic planning, fiscal responsibility; making sure that all members of WP are able to pursue our mission, values, and vision both physically and mentally.
+Elected from members of the conservation council, the Governing Board is responsible for setting policy, strategic planning, fiscal responsibility; making sure that all members of WP are able to pursue our mission, values, and vision.

 Conservation Council

-If you are a member of Warren Piece then you are a member of the conservation council!
-Simple as that.
+If you are a member of Warren Piece then you are a member of the conservation council.
+Simple as that!

-The conservation council is tasked with the feet on the ground projects that encompass WP Co.
-Members of the WP Conservation Council share the responsibilities of maintaining the prairie, woods, and wetlands of the Warren Piece property and creating opportunities for humans to develop a kinship with nature.
-This includes:
+In addition, members of the Conservation Council share the responsibilities of maintaining the prairie, woods, and wetlands of the Warren Piece property, all while creating opportunities for humans to develop a kinship with nature.

 Meet the WP Governing Board